 The original name of chop suey is za sui, which in Cantonese (most of the early Chinese immigrants to America were from the province of Canton) means “assorted pieces”, a very descriptive name.
 Obviously the ingredients available in America differed from those found in China.
 The dish was adapted, but its origins can be traced back to China.

-Maybe these adaptations are what have made it such a popular dish, or maybe it was because it contains a lot of vegetables, which makes for a filling, inexpensive dish.
+Maybe these adaptations are what has made it such a popular dish, or maybe it was because it contains a lot of vegetables, which makes for a filling, inexpensive dish.

 Strangely, and unlike chofan, chop suey is seldom made at home.
 I suppose few people have noticed how easy it is to prepare, and how easy it is to obtain the ingredients in it.
 With this recipe, adapted from the many I have tried, we hope you decide to give it a try.